Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Identification

-Assumptions \ref{ass1} and \ref{ass2} both maintain that the sampling of individuals does not induce sample selection bias (by restricting the conditional mean of the error with respect to the sampling probabilities), whilst Assumption \ref{ass2} additionally maintains that the sampling probabilities do not depend on exogenous covariates nor on the group size.
+Assumptions \ref{ass1} and \ref{ass2} both maintain that the sampling of individuals does not induce sample selection, whilst Assumption \ref{ass2} additionally maintains that the sampling does not depend on exogenous covariates nor on the group size.
 Viewed from the missing data perspective, Assumption \ref{ass2} is essentially a type of Missing Completely at Random assumption, which is widely used (often implicitly) in empirical work.
-In principle this could be relaxed to Missing at Random, for example by allowing $\rho$ to depend on observables.
-We do not pursue this because the focus of this paper is not on sample selection at the individual level, but instead on replacing a group level sample with an individual level sample.
-Hence we consider Assumption \ref{ass2} as the benchmark case in which the researcher has access to a well designed sample of individuals rather than a well designed sample of groups.
+Together, $\mathbb{E}[s_i|\mathbf{x}_{g_0},n_{g_0}]=\rho\in(0,1]$ and $\mathbb{COV}[s_i,s_j|\mathbf{x}_{g_0},n_{g_0}]=0$ imply